autocore-ai/AutowareAuto/src/perception/filters/point_cloud_fusion/design/point-cloud-fusion-design.md

 These nodes have the following basic structure:

 Input:
-- input topic names
+- number of source topics
-- output topic name
+- output frame id
 - point cloud capacity